 Mortar acts as a buffer between the bricks in a chimney.
 But that buffer can crack and deteriorate from movement and pressure, so pay attention to how your mortar looks from year to year.

 Repair could involve repointing and/or tuckpointing.
-Repointing means removing and replacing damaged mortar joints, while tuckpointing uses two different colors of mortar to make the mortar joints look different.
+Repointing means removing and replacing damaged mortar joints, while tuckpointing uses two different colors of mortar to make the new mortar joints blend in seamlessly.

 Crown Repair